Sameer-Sawarkar/Sameer-Sawarkar/README.md

 - 👀 I’m interested in developement
 - 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on Java based projects
-- 💡 For more info - <a href="https://sameer-sawarkar.github.io/folio/">Click here</a>
+- 💡 For more info - <a href="https://sameer-sawarkar.github.io/folio/">Visit my website</a>
-- 📫 How to reach me : LinkedIn (https://www.linkedin.com/in/sameer-sawarkar/)
+- 📫 How to reach me : <a href="https://www.linkedin.com/in/sameer-sawarkar/">LinkedIn</a>